nangia/pydictupdater/README.md

 What if I don't want Kannada or Pali files
 ==========================================
-Edit downloader.py and command out the index files that you don't want by putting a "#" on that line:
+Edit downloader.py and command out the index files that you don't want by putting a "#" on that line and run "downloader.py".

 ```python
 listOfIndexes = [